jorgecarleitao/pyglet-gui/docs/api.rst

     While viewers are organized in a tree, the controllers are organized in a simple list: each controller registers itself in the manager and the manager has access to all of them.

-A handler in a controller is just a defined method "on_*": the ControllerManager uses :py:meth:`hasattr` to check which controllers can receive which events.
+A handler in a controller is just a method "on_*": the ControllerManager only handles specific Pyglet events and uses :py:meth:`hasattr` to check which controllers receive those events.

 Examples
 ^^^^^^^^^^^^